-8.7 The potential effect on all other heritage assets is considered neutral
+8.8 The potential effect of the proposals on all other heritage assets is considered neutral.

-8.8 A clear benefit arises from the development in bringing the site back into use from its previously empty state and poor condition as noted in the report by the Performance and Finance Scrutiny Committee of West Sussex County Council (10/03/2023).
+8.9 A clear benefit arises from the development in bringing the site back into use from its previously empty state and poor condition as noted in the report by the Performance and Finance Scrutiny Committee of West Sussex County Council (10/03/2023).
 The current proposals, which involve reuse as a school, appear to constitute the optimum viable use of the asset.
 The development will consequently act to future-proof the asset and prevent dilapidation.
 The proposals therefore preserve and conserve the building in accordance with legislation and guidance.
-Bringing the asset back into occupation with the regular high-quality maintenance required at a SEN school balances the limited harm arising from the out-of-character but fully reversible new play equipment and other minor changes proposed by the development.
+Bringing the asset back into occupation with the regular high-quality maintenance required at a SEN school balances the limited harm arising from the out-of-character but fully reversible new close boarded wooden fencing and other minor changes proposed by the development.

-8.9 It is the opinion of this report that, on balance, the proposals adequately preserve the setting of the heritage asset within it in accordance with paragraphs 66 & 72 of the Planning (Listed Buildings and Conservation Areas) Act 1990, Local Plan policies and the relevant paragraphs of NPPF (2023).
+8.10 It is the opinion of this report that, on balance, the proposals adequately preserve the setting of the heritage asset within it in accordance with paragraphs 66 & 72 of the Planning (Listed Buildings and Conservation Areas) Act 1990, Local Plan policies and the relevant paragraphs of NPPF (2023).